 Despite my apprehensions, I interviewed for the job and got the offer!
 The tricky part is, I found out that I was replacing an energetic, seasoned professional, with years of experience and loyal fans in both the company and the community I’d be managing.

-So how do you gain momentum and build genuine connections when replacing a beloved Community Manager?
-Here are five tips to help you hit the ground running in this bittersweet predicament.
+So how do you gain momentum and build genuine connections when replacing a beloved community manager?
+Here are five tips to help you hit the ground running in this predicament.

-5 Strategies to Help You Thrive in Your New Role
+5 Strategies to Help You Thrive As a New Community Manager

 - What made you join the community and take an active role?

 - How would you describe the community culture?

 - What has my predecessor done that has worked well?